ctoec/component-library/README.md

 ## Deploy

 ### GitHub Pages
 If you're looking for some live examples of the types of components maintained here, we have this Storybook deployed to GitHub Pages.
+Check it out at http://ctoec.github.io/component-library/.

 ## To use this library